EricGebhart/Arch-Setup/README.md

 So, this is set of scripts is simple and obvious.
 I don't build any packages.
 All I have are lightweight MetaPackages.
 None of them do anything but have dependencies.
 There is nothing to build or deploy.
 Just check out this repo and run one script or another.
+You can use the Makefile directly to install the various parts instead of using the install-packages script which is just a checklist dialog that calls make.

 Depending on what you decide to install, dependencies like xorg are handled in one obvious and clear place.
-The install script.
+The Makefile.
 The same goes for the AUR.
-The install script uses `pacman -S` or `yay -S` accordingly.
-For my meta-packages it does a `makepkg -si`.
+The Makefile in _arch-pkgs_ uses `makepkg -si` to install it's meta-packages.
+The Makefile here uses `yay -S` for packages in the AUR.
 Super simple, no moving parts, and complexities are in the systems where they belong, not here.

-To install my repositories I use each of their _Makefiles_.
-Usually `make install`.
-So depending on which things are chosen to install, there is possibly a _pacman_ command, a _yay_ command and one or more _make_ commands.
+The Makefile is super simple and makes it very easy to install groups of the three types of things.
+Meta-packages, AUR packages and repositories with make.

+Essentially `make something` will install something or a group of somethings.
+Look at the Makefile if you are curious.

 ## What is here.

-* 2 shell scripts
+* 2 shell scripts, Makefiles everywhere.
    * install-arch  - to install arch from a Live USB
-   * install-packages  -  install packages from the offical repos or the AUR, or from local PKGbilds.
-As well as some of my repositories.
+   * install-packages  -  Dialog checklist frontend to the Makefil.
+Install packages from the offical repos or the AUR, from local PKGBUILDs as well as some of my repositories.
 * arch-pkgs - My Arch Linux meta package repo
 * dotfiles -  My dotfiles and scripts repo
 * bc-extensions - My [bc](https://www.gnu.org/software/bc/manual/html_mono/bc.html) extensions repo